 Ah, we already do that

 Another common argument that you’ll hear while pitching the idea of employee recognition is that they already do it.
-To be fair, they may be doing it on the record, but most of the times, they’re doing it all wrong.
+To be fair, they may be doing it on the record, but most of the time, they’re doing it all wrong.
 That is so, because most companies, even if they do have an employee recognition program, lack in frequency and punctuality of recognition.

 Another hurdle in the ways of such recognition programs is their complicated criteria.
-Which indicates the limited capabilities to fairly distribute rewards and the time-consuming approval processes.
+This indicates the limited capabilities to fairly distribute rewards and the time-consuming approval processes.
 Consequently, most employees are unable to receive recognition in the workplace.

 They need direction, not appreciation

 A big skeptical group is present among the organizations where dictatorial leadership is practiced.
 They believe employees are but mere resources, and appreciation has nothing to do with their company’s benefits.

 At such organizations, they consider employee recognition & rewards plans a waste of time and money.
 Hence, these people need to be educated about the importance of intrinsic rewards and social courtesies at the workplace.